Jon Murphy (police officer)

 Sir Jonathan Michael Murphy, QPM, DL (born 17 June 1958) is a British academic and former senior police officer.
 Since 2016, he has been Professor of Advanced Policing Studies at Liverpool John Moores University.
 He was the Chief Constable of Merseyside Police from 2010 to 2016.

 Early life and education

 Murphy was born on 17 June 1958 in Liverpool, England.

-He studied for an LL.B.
-(Hons) in Law at Liverpool University.
+He studied for a Bachelor of Laws (LLB Hons) degree at Liverpool University.
 In 2001, he earned a diploma in Applied Criminology from Cambridge University (Fitzwilliam College).

 Career

 Police career

 In January 1975, Murphy joined Merseyside Police.
 He rose to become as Deputy Chief Constable of Merseyside Police and a member of the Association of Chief Police Officers.
 He then served as Chief Constable of Merseyside Police from 2010 to 2016, before retiring form the police.

 Academic career

 Murphy held the Fulbright Police Fellowship at the University of California in 1995.
 In June 2016, he gave the 141st Roscoe Lecture at Liverpool John Moores University.
 In July 2016, he became Professor of Advanced Policing Studies at Liverpool John Moores University.